st-tech/ppf-contact-solver/README.md

 ## 🚀 GitHub Actions

-All the examples are verified to run without errors via automated GitHub Actions ⚙️.
+All the examples are verified to run without errors via automated GitHub Actions ⚙️, not just once but many times in a row.
 We perform explicit intersection checks 🔍 at the end of each step, which raises an error ❌ if an intersection is detected.
 This ensures that all steps are confirmed to be penetration-free ✅.
 The runner types are described as follows:

 ### [![Getting Started](https://github.com/st-tech/ppf-contact-solver/actions/workflows/getting-started.yml/badge.svg)](https://github.com/st-tech/ppf-contact-solver/actions/workflows/getting-started.yml)